Sports tribunal bans Russian Kamila Valieva from figure skating through 2025

 "I think you have to have a lot of sympathy.
 This is a 15-year-old girl who was part of this [Russian doping] program.
 Who do you blame?"

+The World Anti-Doping Agency also issued a strongly-worded statement calling for full accountability for sports officials, doctors and coaches in Russia.

+"The doping of children is unforgivable," the organization said in a statement.
+"WADA encourages governments to consider passing legislation – as some have done already – making the doping of minors a criminal offence."

-With Valieva now sidelined and her stunning performances disqualified, the International Skating Union is now expected determine who should receive which medals from Beijing's team skating competition.
+With Valieva now sidelined and her stunning performances disqualified, the International Skating Union is now expected to determine who should receive which medals from Beijing's team skating competition.
+It said it would issue a statement on Tuesday.

 Russia placed first in the team competition, followed by the United States and Japan.
 Canada finished fourth.
 The move should clear the way for the U.S. to receive the gold medal.